worldofmarcus/project-portfolio-3/README.md

 ### Features Left to Implement

-* Add other type of storing (i.e. MySql or JSON-file) to speed up the application.
+* Add other type of storing (i.e. MySql or a JSON-file) to speed up the application.
 * Add possibility for the user to choose sorting order (inc / dec).
-* Add a more intelligent searching function so that the user can search for parts words and still get a match.
+* Add a more intelligent searching function so that the user can search for parts of words and still get a match.

 [Back to top](<#table-of-content>)